-To identify our median-paid employee for fiscal 2021, we examined the 2021 total compensation for all individuals, excluding our CEO, who were employed by us on December 31, 2021.
-For purposes of this calculation: we excluded approximately 3% of our workforce who are located in foreign jurisdictions under the de minimis exception to the pay ratio rule; for all employees based in foreign jurisdictions who were included in our determination of the median-paid employee, we applied a foreign currency to U.S. dollar exchange rate based on the average daily rate during the 12 months ended December 31, 2021; we elected not to annualize the compensation paid to employees who were not employed for all of 2021 (e.g., new hires); we included full-time, part-time, temporary and seasonal employees for purposes of determining the median-paid employee; and we used gross earnings (or foreign equivalent amounts), meaning total amounts paid before deductions or adjustments, including wages, overtime, bonuses and the value of any equity awards that vested during the 2021 calendar year.
-To identify our median-paid employee for fiscal 2022, as permitted by SEC rules, we identified an employee with compensation in fiscal 2021 substantially similar to the median employee that we used in fiscal 2021.
+To identify our median-paid employee for fiscal 2023, we examined the 2023 total compensation for all individuals, excluding our CEO, who were employed by us on our measurement date of December 31, 2023.
+For purposes of this calculation, under the de minimis exception to the pay ratio rule, we excluded 157 employees, or approximately 3% of our global workforce of 6,292 employees as of December 31, 2023, who are located in foreign jurisdictions, which was comprised of all of our employees in each of Hong Kong (26 employees), China (11 employees) and Australia (120 employees).
+For all employees based in foreign jurisdictions who were included in our determination of the median-paid employee, which was comprised of 77 employees in Canada, we applied a foreign currency to U.S. dollar exchange rate based on the exchange rate as of December 31, 2023.
+For purposes of this calculation, we elected not to annualize the compensation paid to employees who were not employed for all of 2023 (e.g., new hires); we included full-time, part-time, temporary and seasonal employees for purposes of determining the median-paid employee; and we used gross earnings (or foreign equivalent amounts), meaning total amounts paid before deductions or adjustments, including wages, overtime, bonuses and the value of any equity awards that vested during the 2023 calendar year.

-The median-paid employee used for purposes of this fiscal 2022 comparison was a non-exempt restaurant employee located in the U.S. with total compensation for fiscal 2022 of \$24,608.07, calculated in accordance with the requirements of Item 402(c)(2)(x) of Regulation S-K. The annual total compensation for fiscal 2022 for our Chief Executive Officer was \$5,212,353, as discussed above under "-Compensation Tables-Summary Compensation Table for Fiscal 2022."
-Based on this information, for fiscal 2022, the ratio of the annual total compensation of our CEO to the annual total compensation of our median-paid employee was approximately 212 to 1.
+The median-paid employee used for purposes of this fiscal 2023 comparison was a non-exempt retail employee located in the U.S. with total compensation for fiscal 2023 of \$27,202, calculated in accordance with the requirements of Item 402(c)(2)(x) of Regulation S-K. The annual total compensation for fiscal 2023 for our Chief Executive Officer was \$5,642,525, as discussed above under "-Compensation Tables-Summary Compensation Table for Fiscal 2023."
+Based on this information, for fiscal 2023, the ratio of the annual total compensation of our CEO to the annual total compensation of our median-paid employee was approximately 207 to 1.